Semrush and Search Console, pointed at the same rankings.

 Search Console knows what you really rank for.
 Semrush knows how hard the fight is and who else is in it.
 Patricia reads both and tells you which pages to push, not just which ones exist.

-• "b2b content strategy": position 8.4, 4,900 impressions a month, difficulty 24, no competitor running away with it
+- "b2b content strategy": position 8.4, 4,900 impressions a month, difficulty 24, no competitor running away with it

-• "content marketing framework": position 11.2, difficulty 19, one refresh and internal link away from page one
+- "content marketing framework": position 11.2, difficulty 19, one refresh and internal link away from page one

-• "saas content agency": position 6.9 but 2.1% CTR, the title is the problem, not the ranking
+- "saas content team": position 6.9 but 2.1% CTR, the title is the problem, not the ranking

 Start with the top three.
 What is holding each one back?

-The first two are thin against the pages ranking above them, they need depth, so I drafted a refresh brief for each with the subtopics the top results cover and Northwind does not.
+The first two are thin against the pages ranking above them, they need depth, so I drafted a refresh brief for each with the subtopics the top results cover and Orbit does not.
 The third does not need new content at all, the page ranks 6.9 but the title buries the keyword, so a rewrite is the whole fix.
 Briefs are in the report, nothing published, your call on the title.

 What Semrush and Google Search Console do together.